UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Account_Services.md

 ## Cluster access application

-!!! important "Account application outage"
-    The account application page will be down from 5pm on 15 Dec 2022 to 9am on 16 Dec.

 There is a single online form for applying to the majority of our clusters.
 Use of these services is subject to a common set of [terms and conditions](Terms_and_Conditions.md).